aoraki/linux-essentials/Centos7AdminEssentials.md

 cd
 ```

-To go to previous directory
+To go to previously visited directory
 ```
 cd -
 ```